Last Updated on 17/04/2021

 The Beast of Breganze

 There was a guy called Chris living on my mates road who was always working on his cars and motorcycles.
 He had a Dukes of Hazard replica car complete with the confederate flag, welded doors and air horn.

 Myself and Billy were lucky enough to be hanging out on the street when Chris came home on a brand new Laverda Jota.

-It was 1978 as I remember we should have been in school at the time.
-We were both well into our motorcycles and Billy had a knack of being able to identify a motorcycle before he saw it.
+It was 1978, as I remember we were bunking off school trying to get an old Honda C90 going.
+At 15 we were both well into our motorcycles and Billy had a knack of being able to identify a motorcycle before he even saw it.

 We walked down the hill to meet him and take a look at our first in the flesh brand new Laverda Jota.
 What a beast!
 Chris had pulled up on the road when we walked down.

 Once we’d had a good look around it he tried to bump it up onto the kerb to get it down his garden path.
 Me and Billy both had to help him push it onto the kerb and although we were still kids yet to fill out, Chris was no lightweight.